fabianpoels/ul-address-search/README.md

 yarn workspace api test:watch
 ```

-The tests are also run automatically on pushes to the main branch (with Github Actions).
+The tests are also run automatically on pushes to the main branch (with GitHub Actions).

 ## Deployment

-The whole project is also deployed and available at [https://ul-address-search.onrender.com/](https://ul-address-search.onrender.com/)
+The application deployed and available at [https://ul-address-search.onrender.com/](https://ul-address-search.onrender.com/)

 The API and frontend are deployed separately, as they both require a specific setup:

-- API: runs as a built nodejs server
+- API: runs as a built Node.js server
 - frontend: is built and then deployed as a static website

-Using [Render](https://render.com) for this was quite straightforward, as it integrates well with Github (thus there is no explicit CD configuration present in the project codebase).
+Using [Render](https://render.com) for this was quite straightforward, as it integrates well with GitHub (thus there is no explicit CD configuration present in the project codebase).